ARPOISE/ARpoise/README.md

 ## Restrictions
 - Unity behaviour scripts written in C# cannot be included in Unity-created 3D content of ARpoise.

-- Adding, removing and placing layers within ARpoise is an email-based process involving the administrators of [www.arpoise.com](http://www.arpoise.com).
+- Adding, removing and placing layers within the ARpoise-Directory is an email-based process involving the administrators of [www.arpoise.com](http://www.arpoise.com).